opencor/docker/README.rst

 where ``<url>`` is the URL of a CellML / SED-ML file, e.g. https://models.physiomeproject.org/workspace/5f5/rawfile/125f548ce204c1d815298d2c8c1d9b774d89e3a7/mcintyre_richardson_grill_model_2001.sedml.

-This will run the CellML / SED-ML file and output the results for the variable of integration and all the state variables in the model, this in a `JSON <https://json.org/>`_ format.
+This will run the CellML / SED-ML file and output the results for the variable of integration, as well as all the state variables in the model, this in a `JSON <https://json.org/>`_ format.
 For example, for the above URL, we get:

 ::